gdwnldsKSC/qemu-msvc/ReadMe.md

 # Progress Updates

+11/23/2025 - We're in qemu 0.15.x territory now, but there is a large outstanding issue with how TCG works post 0.12.5 that is only partially resolved, causing large issues for x86 guests.
+This will be resolved soon, however, until then, while it works for bios and partially booting systems it is probe to reset and can't fully boot netbsd or windows xp.
+TCG resolution is expected as we approach 1.1+

+## NOTE: WE NO LONGER BUILD AS A DLL.
+Going forward, more items will be added
+## (qemu-img.exe is next) but now we properly build a real qemu-system-i386.exe!
+Hurray!
+## Debugging and handling in general is greatly simplified.
+This mimics the 'normal'
+## QEMU build process more closely now.

 11/13/2025 - There are necessary changes to simplify our TCG hacks and improve reliability going forward that appear in qemu-0.15 - these will allow removal of inline assembly and fix calling convention issues, allowing 64-bit builds to be possible in the future.